albertnis/fujitsu-ar-ry13-ir-codes/src-js/README.md

 The web server can be called with parameters to send to the heatpump.
 The response will contain the IR code to send to the heatpump to achieve these parameters.

-For example, if the server is running at `localhost:8080`:
+By default, the server runs at `localhost:8080`:

 ```sh
 # Get pronto format